Ubuntu and Debian

 The configuration utilities for the packages are fully described here.

-These procedures were tested on Ubuntu 13.x, 12.x, 11.x, and 10.x and Debian 5.x and 6.x.
+These procedures were tested on Ubuntu 16.04 (Xenial) and 18.04 (Bionic).

 Installing the packages

-Add the Devo repository to the system repository list using the following commands:
+First, add the Devo repository to the system repository list and create a file called devo.list in the /etc/apt/sources.list.d/ directory with the following commands:

-For a complete description of the configuration utilities, see the Configuration packages for *nix article.
+After installing the packages, they will launch automatically.
+For a complete description of the configuration process, see the Configuration packages for *nix article.